ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-The type of the Message to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's transport parameters.
+The type of the Message to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's Transport Properties.
 It may itself contain an array of octets to be transmitted in the transport protocol payload, or be transformable to an array of octets by a sender-side framer (see {{send-framing}}).